openwallet-foundation/bifold-wallet/README.md

 Currently, we're updating Bifold's architecture to make it easier to maintain and customize for various use cases.
 Check out our [design roadmap issue](https://github.com/openwallet-foundation/bifold-wallet/issues/754) for more information, and we welcome your feedback.

+## Architecture & Credential Lifecycle (OpenID4VC)

+For a deeper look into how Bifold manages credential validity, refresh, and lifecycle automation, check out the [OpenID Credential Refresh Lifecycle Architecture](./docs/cred-lifecycle-arc.md).
+This document contains diagrams and explanations of wallet-side flows such as:

+- Status list verification for SD-JWT credentials
+- Automated refresh with stored refresh tokens
+- User and background triggers
+- UX integration and fallback strategies

 ## Contributing

 We warmly welcome contributions to the Bifold project!
 If you're interested in joining our community, please start by reading our [Contributor's Guide][contributor-guide].